Tom McGrath (animator): Life and career

 McGrath was born and raised in Lynnwood, Washington.
 He studied Industrial Design at the University of Washington and graduated from the Character Animation program at Cal Arts.
-McGrath's experience in both television and feature animation includes work as an animator on Cool World and Space Jam, storyboard artist and director for The Ren and Stimpy Show, and storyboard artist on the live action film Cats & Dogs.
-He also worked as a storyboard artist, concept artist and prop and set designer for How the Grinch Stole Christmas.
+McGrath's experience in both television and feature animation includes work as an animator on Cool World and Space Jam, storyboard artist and director for seasons 3-5 of The Ren & Stimpy Show, and storyboard artist on the live action film Cats & Dogs.
+He worked as a storyboard artist, concept artist and prop and set designer for How the Grinch Stole Christmas.
 McGrath also stepped in on Flushed Away by Aardman, the creators of The Curse of the Were-Rabbit, to help make improvements prior to its release.

 McGrath made his film directing debut as the co-director and co-writer of Madagascar along with Eric Darnell, where he also voiced the leader of the squad of penguin characters, Skipper.
-He reprised his role as Skipper and co-directed and co-wrote the sequel, Madagascar: Escape 2 Africa.
-He also worked on The Penguins of Madagascar, a spin-off TV series, as a creative consultant and as the voice of Skipper.
+He reprised his role as Skipper and co-directed and co-wrote the sequel, Madagascar: Escape 2 Africa, and co-directed Madagascar 3: Europe's Most Wanted.
+He worked on The Penguins of Madagascar, a spin-off TV series, as a creative consultant and as the voice of Skipper.
 He directed Megamind, released in November 2010.